-Whenever I think about filing taxes late, or waiting until the very last-minute to file, I can’t help but think of this Simpsons episode.
+Whenever I think about filing taxes late, or waiting until the very last minute to file, I can’t help but think of this Simpsons episode.
 Sorry, I digress, I just had to share that.
 The answer to this question is that if you file your taxes after the deadline, you’ll be charged a penalty of 5% of your 2017 balance owing, then 1% of your balance owing for each full month that your return is late, to a maximum of 12 months.

 For more info on penalties, and why you should always file on time, check out this article on interest and penalties on the government’s website.

-3. If I File My Taxes and Forgot a Tax Deduction, Credit or Made a Mistake, Is It Too Late?
+3. If I File My Taxes and Forgot a Tax Deduction, Credit, or Made a Mistake, Is It Too Late?

 Nope!
 And I’m a prime example of this happening too.
 Last year I filed my taxes, and not even a week later I realized that I forgot to claim the First Time Homebuyers’ Tax Credit.
-This was so not like me because I’m usually meticulous when it comes having everything together for tax time.
+This was so not like me because I’m usually meticulous when it comes to having everything together for tax time.
 But, everyone makes mistakes and even the government gets it.
 That’s what income tax adjustments are for.